fndvit/mds-udg-viz-i-dgcp-hackathon/README.md

 > **⚠ IMPORTANT NOTE:**
 > **Again, our focus for this hackathon** is *ONLY* the **'Latest sea surface temperature anomalies'** metric!

-Still in ideation, the overall project will be the next phase of a series which includes [this interactive](https://www.unep.org/explore-topics/climate-action/what-we-do/climate-action-note/state-of-climate.html):
+Still in ideation, the overall project could become the next phase of a series which includes [this interactive](https://www.unep.org/explore-topics/climate-action/what-we-do/climate-action-note/state-of-climate.html):

 [![Screenshot of the interactive](preview-climate-change.png)](https://www.unep.org/explore-topics/climate-action/what-we-do/climate-action-note/state-of-climate.html "Climate Action Note")